 Even though the story itself was a fiction, after I made the film — it took five years to make the film — I had a few people come up to me whom I’d known right through the whole process, but who [then] confided real life stories with me that were similar to the picture.
 So I thought it was a complete fiction that I was creating, but actually it wasn’t.
 It’s just that the taboo was so big, it’s only after the event that people had the courage to come tell me.

-7R: So you spent a lot of time with a lot of people in that group.
+7R: So you spent a lot of time with a lot of people in that group for My Brother The Devil.
 That must have been difficult if it was all male, and the culture is all about performance for men.

 Sally El Hosaini: Actually, I think being female really helped.
 I think, if I’d been a guy, there would have been more ego issues, in terms of them accepting me.
 My background is in documentaries, and when I set out to make this movie, I felt a bit like I don’t have the right to tell this story.
 Or, not really the right to tell the story, but I couldn’t hear the characters’ voices in my head when I started writing.
 I was like, “No, I need to get to know the real people here.”
 Because you can have intellectual ideas about something, which ultimately turn out to be correct, but it’s not until you’re in that world, doing the research with those real guys that you get the flavour and the texture.